aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Someone will invite you to a Karaoke party.
+> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.

-Last update: Tue Sep 30 05:09:54 2025
+Last update: Wed Oct  1 05:09:55 2025

 ### Let's play! 🎮